Chancellor of the University of St Andrews

-Section 2 of the Universities (Scotland) Act 1858 provides that the Chancellor is to be elected by the General Council, to hold office for life, although Sir Kenneth Dover retired in 2005.
-With the exception of Dover, every Chancellor of the university has been either an archbishop or a peer.
-The Chancellor is the President of the General Council which meets twice each year, in recent years once in St Andrews and once elsewhere in the United Kingdom.
+Section 2 of the Universities (Scotland) Act 1858 provided that the Chancellor is to be elected by the General Council, to hold office for life, although Sir Kenneth Dover retired in 2005.
+The term of the appointment following the 2026 election will be for ten years, subject to approval by the Privy Council.
+With the exception of Dover, every Chancellor of the university until 2025 was either an archbishop or a peer.
+The Chancellor is the President of the General Council, which meets twice each year, in recent years once in St Andrews and once elsewhere in the United Kingdom.

 The Chancellor appoints an Assessor to be a member of the university's governing body, the University Court.